-Remember the KISS principle
+Remember the KISS principle.

-Contrast that to today and we’ve been liberated.
-With machines to do the work for us we’ve been freed to do more exciting things with our lives.
-We can get involved with multiple different careers that offer a incredible array of choice.
-100 years ago there were doctors.
-Now there are paediatricians, oncologists, ophthalmologists and more.
-We can spend more time getting educated and that’s exactly what we’ve done.
-All of that is important and hardly something we’d want to reverse, but with our education and our freed up time, something has happened when it comes to bringing up the kids.
-You see, parenting has gone from something natural that we barely thought about, to being approached from a ‘scientific’ point of view.
-Ok, isn’t that better though?
-I mean surely the more we know, the more we can do what’s best for our kids.
+Contrast that to today, and we’ve been liberated.
+With machines to do the work for us, we’ve been freed to do more exciting things with our lives.
+We can get involved with multiple different careers that offer an incredible array of choices.
+100 years ago, there were doctors.
+Now there are paediatricians, oncologists, ophthalmologists, and more.
+We can spend more time getting educated, and that’s exactly what we’ve done.
+All of this is significant and unlikely to change, but something has changed in terms of child rearing as a result of our education and increased free time.

-You only want to do this….once
+You only want to do this….once.

-The parenting business is an anathema to me.
+The parenting business is anathema to me.
 I’m part of it because that’s the milieu in which I must operate, but I don’t like it.
 I’m not interested in complexity.
-We don’t have to apply the scientific method to parenting and we haven’t for millennia.
+We don’t have to apply the scientific method to parenting, and we haven’t for millennia.
 We just have to be parents.
-Inside us we have instincts 60,000 plus years in the making.We simply have to re-discover them, tune out the extraneous noise and listen.
-For additional parenting help, please press here.
+Our instincts have evolved over 60,000 years.We simply have to re-discover them, tune out the extraneous noise, and listen.
+For additional parenting help, please click here.